Emily Ratajkowski Walks Her Dog In Her Bra And Underwear For New DKNY Ad

 A post shared by Emily Ratajkowski (@emrata) on

-Ratajkowski filmed the ad in January, taking a walk around New York during winter in her underwear in just 40 degree weather, E!
-Online reports.
+Ratajkowski filmed the ad in January, taking a walk around New York winter in her underwear in just 40 degree weather, E! reports.
 Paparazzi snapped photos of her bracing the cold in lingerie, which she later clarified on Twitter was part of an upcoming campaign.
 “Guys I was modeling for an upcoming campaign when I was walking a dog in [bikini emoji]!” she explained.

 The model and actress has been vocal in the past about body positivity and the ways in which women are shamed for being sexual in the media.
 The new spring DKNY campaign shows her confidence in showing her figure.

 Ratajkowski is active on social media, regularly posting selfies that show her body to her millions of followers.
-But along with her popularity, she’s also received many vicious and negative comments online from those who think she is just seeking attention or should keep her mouth shut.
+But along with her popularity, she’s also received many vicious and negative comments online from those who think she is just seeking attention, or should keep her mouth shut.

 In a personal essay for Glamour, Ratajkowski wrote about the struggle many women face to enjoy their body and sexuality and also be taken seriously.
-After sharing posts on social media about a Bernie Sanders reality, she wrote that “commenters said I had ‘an excess of beauty and lack of brain’ and told me to ‘shut up and show us your t*ts.'”
+After sharing posts on social media about a Bernie Sanders reality, she wrote that “commenters said I had ‘an excess of beauty and lack of brain’ and told me to ‘shut up and show us your tits.'”

 The model and actress linked the criticism she faces to the criticism many women face for “seeking attention.”
-When Karina Vetrano was raped and murdered in New York, Ratajkowski writes, many still blamed Vetrano, who also had posted selfies on her Instagram, for putting “herself out there like a Kardashian carbon copy.”
+When Karina Vetrano when raped and murdered in New York, Ratajkowski writes, many still blamed Vetrano, who also had posted selfies on her Instragram, for putting “herself out there like a Kardashian carbon copy.”
 Ratajkowski says that women should not have to apologize for seeking attention.

 The essay isn’t the first time she has discussed body positivity and women’s rights.
-She has been regularly vocal about such issues online, where she has defended everyone from Kim Kardashian to First Lady Melania Trump against slut-shaming.
+She has been regularly vocal about such issues online, where she has defended everyone from Kim Kardashian to First Lady Melania Trump against slut shaming.

-In a brief interview following the essay, Ratajkowski also discussed her personal life, including her relationship with her musician boyfriend Jeff Magid.
-There she says it’s important to her that Magid is aware of feminist issues.
+In a brief interview following the essay, Ratajkowski also discusses her personal life, including her relationship with her musician boyfriend Jeff Magid.
+There she says it’s important to her that Magid be aware of feminist issues.
 She says she’s also offered many movie scripts where she’s asked to play the girl who makes everyone “jealous.”
 But the actress says she instead wants scripts that depict women as actual characters rather than stereotypes.

-Images of Ratajkowski modeling DKNY lingerie for Spring 2017 have also been released, but it’s definitely the video of her taking to the streets in her underwear that will grab the most attention.
+Images of Ratajkowski modeling DKNY lingerie for the Spring 2017 have also been released, but it’s definitely the video of her taking to the streets in her underwear that will grab the most attention.
 Her fans will have to wait and see what project she takes on next.